DrPaulBrewer/market-engine/README.md

 ## Provides EventEmitter framework for market/auction implementations, order storage and insertion/cancellation/expiration functionality

+### Warning

-### Warning: versions less than 1.0.0 are pre-release/experimental, may be subject to massive change without notice or not work
+versions less than 1.0.0 are pre-release/experimental.
+ES6 code (beginning with v0.7.0) may require the most modern browsers and/or node v6 or a transpiler to ES6.

 ##Installation